SwanRox/DooR-DasH/README.md

-# 🚪 DooR DasH: Scare vs Laugh
+# 🚪 DooR DasH: Scarer vs Laugher

 A fully playable strategy board game built in Java with JavaFX, inspired by the Monsters Inc. universe.
 Two monsters race across a 100-cell board collecting energy from children's doors.